Skip to main content

 • quotient

-Use this if the student’s rational function should be a quotient of two polynomials P and Q, so P/Q, where P and Q are not necessarily coprime.
+Use this if the student’s rational function should be a quotient of two expanded polynomials P and Q, so P/Q, where P and Q are not necessarily coprime.

 • split